 Momentive competes with Qualtrics (NASDAQ:XM), Medallia, Google Forms and a range of smaller companies like Typeform.

-As you can see below, Momentive's revenue growth has been decent over the last year, growing from quarterly revenue of $90.9 million, to $109.3 million.
+As you can see below, Momentive's revenue growth has been moderate over the last year, growing from quarterly revenue of $95.4 million, to $114.7 million.

-Analysts covering the company are expecting the revenues to grow 19.3% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 19% over the next twelve months, although estimates are likely to change post earnings.

-You can see below that Momentive reported 862,200 customers at the end of the quarter, an increase of 16,400 on last quarter.
-That is a bit slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.
+You can see below that Momentive reported 883,100 customers at the end of the quarter, an increase of 20,900 on last quarter.
+That is quite a bit better customer growth than last quarter and in line with what we have seen in previous quarters, demonstrating the company has the sales momentum required to drive continued growth.
+We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is running smoothly.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Momentive's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 80.1% in Q2.
+Momentive's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 80.6% in Q3.

 That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, marketing & sales and the general administrative overhead.
 Trending up over the last year this is a great gross margin, that allows companies like Momentive to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

-With market capitalisation of $3.04 billion Momentive is among smaller companies, but its more than $283.1 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $3.29 billion Momentive is among smaller companies, but its more than $300.6 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.

-It was good to see Momentive outperform Wall St’s revenue expectations this quarter.
+It was great to see that Momentive’s customer growth is accelerating.
 That feature of these results really stood out as a positive.
-On the other hand, it was unfortunate to see the slowdown in customer growth.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is flat on the results and currently trades at $20.74 per share.
+Zooming out, we think this was a decent quarter, showing the company is staying on target.
+The company is flat on the results and currently trades at $22.23 per share.

 Is Now The Time?

 When considering Momentive, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Momentive is a good business.
+We think Momentive is a solid business.
 Its revenue growth has been solid, and analysts believe that sort of growth is sustainable for now.
-On top of that, its impressive gross margins are indicative of excellent business economics, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+On top of that, its impressive gross margins are indicative of excellent business economics, and its strong free cash flow generation gives it re-investment options.